 - Connections – most credible publishers align themselves with organisations that are established for the benefit of the industry and the authors.
 Check if your publisher is listed with your territories leading organisations.
 Some of the big ones are;

-Great, we may have established a few things here.
+Great, we may have established a few things here to avoid publishing scams.
 Those word of mouth testimonials truly are the best form of advertising and that your potential publisher is either connected with strong players in the industry or oblivious to the need to have great and encouraging connections.
 Still haven’t decided?
-Still think it’s worth reaching out to the publisher further?
+Still, think it’s worth reaching out to the publisher further?
 OK, well here are a few questions you can ask to ensure you are getting quality service and value.

 FIVE QUESTIONS OF EFFICIENCY

 These questions are essential to give you confidence in your decision.
 Remember, we need to trust those bringing our baby into the world so consider this the interview with your potential obstetrician or midwife to ensure you are fully informed.